nuitrcs/intro-command-line-april-2019/commandline2.md

     ~~~bash
     $ ls --help
     ~~~
-(Note: -h with most of other commands would give you help as we spoke about that during yesterday's afternoon session.
+(Note: -h with most of other commands would give you help.
 Here, however, -h means human readable and will give you sizes in human readable format)

 2. We can read its manual with `man`, such as:
     ~~~bash